Yandex Cloud

 status: READY

-If you omit the --path flag with paths to files, the cache of all files will be purged.
+If you omit the --path setting with paths to files, the cache of all resource files will be purged.
+For more information, see Purging cache.

-For more information about the yc cdn cache purge command, see the CLI reference.
+For more information about the yc cdn cache purge command, see this CLI reference.

 Use the purge REST API method for the Cache resource or the CacheService/Purge gRPC API call.